Description of Plant

-- It helps to Promotes and maintain healthy energy levels and strength of the body
+- This herb helps to maintain healthy energy levels and strengthen the body.

-- It is a very good natural antioxidant that helps in detoxifying the body
+- It is a very good natural antioxidant that helps in detoxification of body.

 - Shatavari has the capability to balance the pH level of the vagina.

-- It enhances the amount of breast milk for mothers and can also be consumed by women after hysterectomy.
+- This herb enhances the amount of breast milk for mothers and can also be consumed by women after hysterectomy.

-- Shatavari is even used in males to solve their sexual problems.
+- The herb is even used in males to solve their sexual problems.

-- Shatavari hasproperties to fight against cholera, typhoid fever, dysenteries, E.coli, and Staphylococcus aerus.
+- Shatavari has properties to fight against cholera, typhoid fever, dysentery, E.coli and Staphylococcus aerus.